MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 ```

 ### -ApplicationId
-Specifies the application ID of the service principal.
+Specifies the application ID of the service principal that is used in application-based authentication.

-> [!WARNING]
->This parameter has been removed from the latest versions and replaced by the AccessTokens parameter.
+This parameter has been reintroduced in preview with version 4.7.1-preview.
+For more information about Application-based authentication and supported cmdlets, please see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).

 ```yaml
 Type: String